+Indicator 2.2.2:
-Indicator 2.2.2: The number of Parties that have undertaken one or more of the following activities: - changed the budget for activities; - hired more staff;

-- developed implementation tools; - purchased technical equipment for implementation, monitoring or enforcement.
+- The number of Parties that have undertaken one or more of the following activities: - changed the budget for activities; - hired more staff; - developed implementation tools; - purchased technical equipment for implementation, monitoring or enforcement.

-2.2.2a Have any of the following activities been undertak covered in this report to enhance the effectivenes implementation at the national level?
-Tick if applicable

-Hiring of more staff

-Development of implementation tools \boxtimes

-Purchase of technical equipment for implementati on, monitoring g or enforcemen t 🗌

-Other (please specify):
+2.2.2a Have any of the following activities been undertaken during the period covered in this report to enhance the effectiveness of CITES implementation at the national level?
+Tick if applicable Hiring of more staff $\boxtimes$ Development of implementation tools Purchase of technical equipment for implementation, monitoring or enforcement Other (please specify):

-2.2.2b During the period covered in this report, was the budget for your: Increased Stable Decreased
+2.2.2b During the period covered in this report budget for your: Increased Stable Decreased

-Management Authority(ies) \boxtimes
+Management Authority(ies) $\square$

-Scientific Authority(ies) \boxtimes
+Scientific Authority(ies) $\square$

-Enforcement authorities \boxtimes
+Enforcement authorities horities $\square$

-2.2.2c Have you been able to use international development funding assistance to increase the level of implementation of your Yes No Not applicable
+2.2.2c Have you been able to use internationa development funding assistance to incl level of implementation of your t funding assistance to increase the No Not applicable

-Management Authority(ies)?
+Management Authority(ies)? $\square$

-Scientific Authority(ies)? \square
+Scientific Authority(ies)? $\boxtimes$

-Enforcement authorities? \square
+Enforcement authorities? $\boxtimes$

-2.2.2d d What is the respective level of priority for enhancing the effectiveness of CITES implementation a the national level through the following activities?
+2.2.2d What is the respective level of priority f the national level through the following ng the effectiv eness of CITES implementation at

-Activity High Medium Low Not a
+Activity High Medium Low Not a Priority

-Hiring of more staff \boxtimes
+Hiring of more staff $\square$

-Development of implementation tools \boxtimes
+Development of implementation tools $\square$

-Purchase of new technical equipment for implementation, monitoring or enforcement
+Purchase of new technical equipment for implementation, monitoring or enforcement $\boxtimes$

-e-permitting \square
+e-permitting $\boxtimes$

-Other (please specify):
+Other (please specify): capacity building in forensics $\boxtimes$

-2.2.2e Do you have a operational system (e.g electronic database) for managing Yes Under development No
+2.2.2e Do you have a operational system (e.g electronic database) for managing l.
+Yes Under development No

-Species information \square
+Species information $\square$

-Trade information \boxtimes
+Trade information $\square$

-Non-detriment findings
+Non-detriment findings $\square$